 - Can be less expensive than betting the money line.
 It’s harder to make a bad bet at +100 to -120 odds.
 Some money lines cost -250 or more.

 - Point Spread Betting rewards accuracy.
-Bettor doesn’t have to pick straight up winner.
+The bettor doesn’t have to pick the straight up winner.
 The spread levels the playing field between two unevenly matched teams.

 - Spread betting juice is usually less than other bets. -110 is most common.

 - Spread betting isn’t always the best value.
 A small underdog could win outright.
 In this case, a successful money line bet would pay more than a spread bet.